It’s definitely a hot topic and we were delighted with the response we got – thanks to everyone who took the time to give us their opinions.

 “But without that MOT there could be more dangerous & unsafe vehicles on the road!”
 Andrew J.

-There weren’t many who believed the MOT should be scrapped, but plenty believe there is still a lot of room for improvement:
+There weren’t many who believed the MOT test should be scrapped, but plenty believe there is still a lot of room for improvement:

 “With today’s cars being built safer and more reliable mots should be 5 years for a new car or 50,000 miles.”
 Geraint R.